-"My devices only" - Your computer can share and receive data from devices with the same Microsoft account.
+"My devices only" - Your computer can share and receive files from devices with the same Microsoft account.

 "Everyone nearby" - Your computer can share and receive files with all nearby devices.

 Step 4.
-Check location to store shared files.
+Check the location to store shared files.
 Click the "Change" button to modify the path.